godotengine/godot-docs/contributing/documentation/docs_image_guidelines.rst

 To take a picture of the entire screen press :kbd:`Shift + Command + 4`.
 All screenshots taken will be saved to the desktop.

-Each Linux desktop environment has it's own screenshot tool.
+Each Linux desktop environment has its own screenshot tool.
 For example, on KDE Plasma the program Spectacle is used for taking screenshots.
 If your distribution doesn't come with one by default try searching its package repository, or Flathub if that's supported.